The three phases of quantum annealing: fast, slow, and very slow: Preliminaries

 We start by establishing notions and notations, with a brief review of adiabatic perturbation theory.

-\paragraph*{Quantum excess work}
+\paragraph*{Quantum excess work.}

-In the present analysis, we focus on ideal quantum annealing, and thus consider only isolated quantum systems.
+In the present analysis, we focus on ideal quantum annealing and thus consider only isolated quantum systems.
 We write the Hamiltonian as $H(\lambda)=\sum_n E(\lambda) \ket{n(\lambda)}\bra{n(\lambda)}$, where $\lambda$ is a time-dependent, external control parameter $\lambda = \lambda(t)$, which is varied for a duration $\tau=t_f-t_i$ such that $\lambda(t_i) = \lambda_i$ to $\lambda(t_f) = \lambda_f$.

-As usual in quantum annealing, we assume that initially the system is prepared in its ground state $\ket{\psi(t_i)}=\ket{g(\lambda_i)}$, and the dynamics is given by the Schr\"odinger equation $i \ket{\dot{\psi}(t)} = H(\lambda) \ket{\psi(t)}$, where we set $\hbar=1$ and the dot denotes the derivative with respect to time.
+As usual in quantum annealing, we assume that initially, the system is prepared in its ground state $\ket{\psi(t_i)}=\ket{g(\lambda_i)}$, and the dynamics is given by the Schr\"odinger equation $i \ket{\dot{\psi}(t)} = H(\lambda) \ket{\psi(t)}$, where we set $\hbar=1$ and the dot denotes the derivative with respect to time.

-For such scenarios~\cite{Deffner2017PRE,Deffner2019book}, the \emph{excess work} is defined as total variation of the average energy minus the difference in initial and final ground state energies.
-Hence we can write,
+For such scenarios~\cite{Deffner2017PRE,Deffner2019book}, the \emph{excess work} is defined as total variation of the average energy minus the difference in initial and final ground-state energies.
+Hence, we can write

 where $p_n$ is the unitary transition probability, $p_n = \left|\braket{n(\lambda_f)}{\psi_g(t_f)} \right|^2$.
-Further, $\ket{\psi_g(t_f)}$ is the initial ground state, $\ket{g(\lambda_i)}$, evolved under the time-dependent Schr\"odinger equation.
+Further, $\ket{\psi_g(t_f)}$ is the initial ground state $\ket{g(\lambda_i)}$, evolved under the time-dependent Schr\"odinger equation.

-In the following, we will be analyzing the scaling properties of the excess work, $W_\mathrm{ex}$ for systems that cross a quantum critical point (QCP).
-For such scenarios it has been demonstrated that $W_\mathrm{ex}$ fully characterizes the phase transition~\cite{Silva2008PRL,Mascarenhas2014PRE,Fusco2014PRX,Campbell2016PRB}, and that it even exhibits Kibble-Zurek scaling~\cite{Francuz2016PRB}.
-However, fully analyzing the dynamical properties is a computationally hard problem, which is why often sudden quenches are considered~\cite{Silva2008PRL,Mascarenhas2014PRE,Fusco2014PRX,Campbell2016PRB}.
-In contrast, here we develop approximate methods that allow to determine $W_\mathrm{ex}$ for any duration of the process $\tau$, namely fast, slow, and very slow.
+In the following, we will analyze the scaling properties of the excess work $W_\mathrm{ex}$ for systems that cross a quantum critical point (QCP).
+For such scenarios it has been demonstrated that $W_\mathrm{ex}$ fully characterizes the phase transition~\cite{Silva2008PRL,Mascarenhas2014PRE,Fusco2014PRX,Campbell2016PRB} and that it even exhibits Kibble-Zurek scaling~\cite{Francuz2016PRB}.
+However, for general systems, fully analyzing the dynamical properties is a computationally hard problem, which is why sudden quenches are often considered~\cite{Silva2008PRL,Mascarenhas2014PRE,Fusco2014PRX,Campbell2016PRB}.
+In contrast, here we develop approximate methods that allow us to determine $W_\mathrm{ex}$ for any duration of the process $\tau$ (relevant to quantum annealing), namely, fast, slow, and very slow.

-\paragraph*{ Adiabatic Perturbation Theory}
+\paragraph*{ Adiabatic perturbation theory}

 To complement existing, approximate methods, we employ adiabatic perturbation theory~\cite{Messiah1962,Rigolin2008,Morita2008}.
 This approach provides corrections to the adiabatic solution in powers of $1/\tau$.
 Hence, APT is a perturbation theory for very slow processes.